 Our contribution.
 The contribution of the present paper is twofold.
 From a methodological perspective, it proposes interval temporal logic model checking as a viable logical tool for temporal dataset evaluation (in particular, for rule evaluation in valid-time temporal databases), thus establishing a formal connection between the two problems.
-From a technical point of view, it provides an efficient solution to the problem of model checking an interval temporal logic formula against a finite model (also referred to as path or history).
-More precisley, we solve the problem of model checking a finite path/history for the well-known Halpern and Shoham's interval temporal logic (HS for short) [17], which features one modality for each Allen relation [2], by devising a deterministic model checking algorithm that runs in polynomial time, thus proving that the problem is in PTIME.
+From a technical point of view, it provides an efficient solution to the finite model checking problem for the well-known Halpern and Shoham's interval temporal logic (HS for short) [15], which features one modality for each Allen relation [2], by devising a deterministic model checking algorithm that runs in polynomial time, thus proving that the problem is in PTIME.

 Related work.
 In the last years, the model checking problem for interval temporal logic has received an increasing attention as an alternative to the traditional (point-based) temporal logic model checking, which can be recovered as a special case.
-Model checking for full HS, interpreted over finite Kripke structures according to the state-based semantics (we refer here to the terminology introduced in [7]), has been studied in [29, 33].
-The authors showed that, under the homegeneity assumption, which constrains a proposition letter to hold over an interval if and only if it holds over each component state, the problem is non-elementarily decidable (EXPSPACE-hardness has been later shown in [6]).
-Since then, the attention was brought to HS fragments, which are often computationally much better [6, 8, 30, 31, 32].
-The model checking problem for some HS fragments extended with epistemic operators has been investigated in [24, 25].
-The semantic assumptions for these epistemic HS fragments differ from those of [29, 33] in two important respects, making it difficult to compare the two families of logics: formulas are interpreted over the unwinding of the Kripke structure (computation-tree-based semantics, borrowing the terminology from [7]) and interval labeling takes into account only the endpoints of intervals.
-The latter assumption has been later relaxed by making it possible to use regular expressions to define the labeling of proposition letters over intervals in terms of the component states [26].
+Model checking for full HS, interpreted over finite Kripke structures according to the state-based semantics (we refer here to the terminology introduced in [6], has been studied in [26, 30].
+The authors showed that, under the homegeneity assumption, which constrains a proposition letter to hold over an interval if and only if it holds over each component state, the problem is non-elementarily decidable (EXPSPACE-hardness has been later shown in [5]).
+Since then, the attention was brought to HS fragments, which are often computationally much better [5, 7, 27, 28, 29].
+The model checking problem for some HS fragments extended with epistemic operators has been investigated in [22, 23].
+The semantic assumptions for these epistemic HS fragments differ from those of [26, 30] in two important respects, making it difficult to compare the two families of logics: formulas are interpreted over the unwinding of the Kripke structure (computation-tree-based semantics, borrowing the terminology from [6]) and interval labeling takes into account only the endpoints of intervals.
+The latter assumption has been later relaxed by making it possible to use regular expressions to define the labeling of proposition letters over intervals in terms of the component states [24].

 A common feature of the application of (interval) model checking to the verification of temporal properties of a reactive system is the encoding of all its possible executions by a finite-state transition system, that is, by a finite Kripke structure, which provides an abstract representation of possibly infinitely many interval models.
 On the contrary, (valid-time) temporal databases commonly assume a given structure of time.
 Hence, when used for the evaluation of temporal datasets, interval model checking is applied to finite, concrete interval models and makes no restrictive assumptions on interval labeling such as, for instance, the homogeneity assumption.
 In fact, representing temporal datasets as suitable Kripke structures over which to evaluate formulas is in principle possible.
 However, it would be both artificial and computationally inconvenient.
-As we will show, interval model checking for temporal dataset evaluation behaves computationally much better than interval model checking for system verification: we devise a polynomial model checking algorithm for full HS, while the complexity of model checking HS fragments against Kripke structures goes from coNP-complete to non-elementary, depending on the particular fragment of HS under consideration [6, 8, 24, 25, 26, 29, 30, 31, 32, 33].
-As a matter of fact, the closest analogue of our model checking problem is the problem of model checking a path in Linear Temporal Logic (LTL) worked out by Markey and Schnoebelen in [27].
+As we will show, (finite) interval model checking for temporal dataset evaluation behaves computationally much better than interval model checking for system verification: we devise a polynomial model checking algorithm for full HS, while the complexity of model checking HS fragments against Kripke structures goes from coNP-complete to non-elementary, depending on the particular fragment of HS under consideration [5, 7, 22, 23, 24, 26, 27, 28, 29, 30].